Mike Zunino Player Props: Guardians vs. Mariners

-Mike Zunino -- 1-for-3 in his most recent game -- will be in action for the Cleveland Guardians versus the Seattle Mariners, with Marco Gonzales on the hill, on April 2 at 4:10 PM ET.
+Mike Zunino -- 0-for-3 in his last game -- will be in action for the Cleveland Guardians versus the Seattle Mariners, with Logan Gilbert on the mound, on April 7 at 4:10 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Mariners.
+In his last game he had a hitless performance (0-for-3) against the Athletics.

 Mike Zunino Game Info & Props vs. the Mariners